rufhausen/getloco/readme.md

 ##Get Loco API Documentation

-*Note:: This is a test application and has no real-world use.*
+*Note: This is a test application and has no real-world use.*

 ***Get All Locations***